Minority Opinion: The Magnificent Ambersons, Part 1

 Charles Koerner, however, was made of more contentious stuff.
 His background was in theater operation; before replacing Breen he had been head of RKO’s exhibition arm in New York.
 In that position he had surely seen the theater owners’ reports in Motion Picture Herald’s “What This Picture Did for Me” column, and in the case of Citizen Kane the verdict had been “Nothing.”

-Koerner was the point man and chief organizer of those who were alarmed at RKO’s march toward insolvency under Schaefer’s stewardship; millions were gushing out of studio coffers, pittances trickling in.
+Koerner was the point man and chief organizer of those who were alarmed at RKO’s march toward insolvency under Schaefer’s stewardship; millions of dollars were gushing out of studio coffers, pittances trickling in.
 The studio had managed to climb out of receivership only in January 1940, and now it was in danger of falling back into it.
 Koerner was angling to get Schaefer out of the way, then to put RKO back on a sound financial footing, and he meant to curb what he and his allies saw as the studio throwing good money after bad.

 Just to show how the wind was blowing, one of Koerner’s first acts in his new Hollywood office was to send out a memo to the studio at large: The Magnificent Ambersons, Journey into Fear and It’s All True would all proceed — for now — but everyone should check with him before entering into any new agreements with Orson Welles or Mercury Productions.
 Clearly, George Schaefer wasn’t the only one whose days at RKO were numbered.